tmplt/bookwyrm/README.md

 so a recent compiler is required.
 CMake 3.0 or above is also required.

-At present, bookwyrm defaults to build in Debug-mode.
-(This because we haven't hit release yet, and because it doesn't compile in release yet.)

 Just clone the repo and:
 ```
 $ mkdir build && cd build